nextpad/nextpad-contract/README.md

-# TOL Contract
+# NextPad Contract

-TOL Contract is an open-source project that serves as the core smart contract for The Open Launchpad project, designed to facilitate decentralized application (DApp) launches.
+NextPad Contract is an open-source project that serves as the core smart contract for NextPad project, designed to facilitate decentralized application (DApp) launches.
 This project utilizes the Hardhat framework and is written in Solidity.

 ## Prerequisites